Traditional Vietnamese wedding: Traditional Wedding Clothes

 By tradition from Nguyễn dynasty, the gowns of the bride had many layers, including pink (hồng), blue or green (xanh), and the outermost layer was black.
-Huế brides wore red (điều - đỏ) layer inside a dark blue (xanh chàm) thin layer, the 2 colors mixed became purple color.
-Nowadays, the wedding outfits can vary in colors.
+Huế brides wore red (điều - đỏ) layer inside a dark blue (xanh chàm) thin layer, the 2 colours mixed became purple colour.
+Nowadays, the wedding outfits can vary in colours.
 Reds and pinks remain a popular choice for brides while grooms go with blues or blacks.
 The bride and the groom can also have their traditional outfits match in color or design instead.
 In terms of design, the clothes are usually embroidered or beaded with imperial symbols such as a phoenix or dragon; nature imagery can also be seen.

 These gowns are either custom made for the couple or rented from a bridal shop, like Western wedding outfits.
 Like the Áo dài, the wedding clothing design can range in sleeve length, collar type, and the type of materials used to create the gown.
 For the bride, the design is traditionally long sleeved and high collared.
 Wedding Áo dài for men do not vary much in design.
 Because the gown is typically made of lighter fabric, Vietnamese weddings that occur in colder regions outside of Vietnam will be scheduled during warmer seasons or the dresses will be designed to suit the colder climate.

-Bridesmaids and groomsmen may also wear their Áo dài as well.
+Bridesmaids and groomsmen may also wear their áo dài as well.
 Bridesmaids will traditionally wear matching pink gowns or in a color contrasting the bride's own gown, and groomsmen can wear black, blue, or matching the bridesmaid gowns.
 The wearing of Áo dài by the bridesmaids and groomsmen is equivalent to like Western bridesmaid dresses and groomsmen tuxedos, with the gowns being much more simple compared to what the bride and groom wears.
 Depending on the couple's preferences, the bridesmaid and groomsmen may also wear their own khăn đóng, though a more plain and smaller one compared to the bride.

 The rest of the wedding attendees will either wear their own respective Áo dài without the headpiece or formal Western clothes instead.
 Some attendees may wear traditional Vietnamese clothing for the beginning of the actual wedding ceremony and change into Western clothes afterwards for the reception or even earlier for the Western ceremony.
 It is often expected for all the women in both sides, especially the bride's, in the ceremony to wear an Áo dài.

-Previous to the Nguyễn dynasty, it is likely that women simply wore fancy, elaborate versions of Áo tứ thân.
+Previous to the Nguyễn dynasty, it is likely that women simply wore fancy, elaborate versions of áo tứ thân.